 Authorities say these measures aim to reduce risks in public areas and protect community wellbeing.

-The law also introduces stricter safety requirements for venues, public events and entertainment spaces.
+The Dubai public safety law 2026 also introduces stricter requirements for venues, public events and entertainment spaces.

 Event organisers will also be required to prepare a public safety management plan to protect attendees.